 “You could [also] create a social story or find one online about Halloween parties to help your child get used to the idea, and show pictures of the place you’ll be going and the people you’ll see, if possible,” advises Marsh.

 Pediatric occupational therapist Sarah Selznick agrees, offering advice specific to children on the autism spectrum.

 “Children with autism often benefit from having a visual schedule of activities so they can prepare,” she says.
 “Writing down a list of the events of the night or using pictures to illustrate what’s expected can be very helpful.”

 Build in breaks

-No matter how well you prep your child, they'll likely still need to take a break at some point to avoid becoming overstimulated or agitated.
+No matter how well you prep your child, they’re still likely to need to take a break at some point to avoid becoming overstimulated or agitated.
 This is totally normal, so try to anticipate it rather than fight it.

-“Taking a break is essential,” says Selznic.
+“Taking a break is essential,” says Selznick.
 “Create a plan for how, when and where your child can take a break away from the festivities.”